 Part of respecting human beings is respecting their freedom of self-determination.
 And the idea that a minimum wage somehow respects human dignity is itself illusory, because an arbitrary ground-floor value is placed on human labor.
 If the inestimable value and dignity of the human person carries over into all human work, then by that logic any minimum wage is by definition far too low!

 An element of the worker's freedom can be exercised in the pursuit of self-improvement.
-Dan, the minimum-wage worker, complains of many common jobs, “Even if you've worked there ten or twenty years a lot of times and you're just a labor man you're not going to go very far anyway.
-You'd be lucky if you worked twenty years to go from minimum wage up to seven dollars around here.”
+Dan, the minimum-wage worker, complains of many common jobs, “Even if you've worked there 10 or 20 years a lot of times and you're just a labor man, you're not going to go very far anyway.
+You'd be lucky if you worked 20 years to go from minimum wage up to seven dollars around here.”

 If there were no other variables at play beyond time on the job, Dan could well be right.
 But as Jim Cox notes, this goes against our common experience.
 He writes that most people have “made wage gains once on the job, not by way of formal training but by way of learning and proving themselves on their jobs.”
 Indeed, much of the research about so-called “social capital” shows that a variety of factors play significant roles in determining a person's employment success.
 These include things like the development of social skills, a reliable work ethic, and familial support structures.
 Families and churches can have vitally important impact in these areas, enabling people to improve their economic standing.